How do you plan a route with multiple stops?

 They will also show up on time or make on-time deliveries and make the customers happy as well.

 But, how can you plan the fastest route to work in record time with a multi-stop route planner like Route4Me?
 What are the steps you need to follow to plan the best route?
-Read on to learn how to plan a route with multiple stops within a minute.
+Read on to learn how to map a route with multiple stops within a minute.

 How to Plan A Route with Route4Me’s Route Planner

 To plan a route using Route4Me’s multiple stops route planner, first, go to the “Routes” tab in the navigation menu, and then select “Plan New Route” respectively.

 Now comes the most important step: selecting the list of addresses that need to be reached.

 Select one of the preferred methods for adding/importing addresses:

 Interactive Map Editor: Allows to pick addresses from the map and add them to your route;